PRESVERVE WORKPLACE FREEDOM

 OPPOSE ATTEMPTS TO USE LICENSING AND RULES TO GET AROUND THE LEGISLATURE

-legislature.
+The Administration has used agency rules instead of going through the legislature to pass certain policies.
 In the past, the governor has attempted to use rules to expand overtime eligibility for workers that is more than the recent federal increase.
 The Administration also tried to use rules governing the licensing requirements for a business to require labor union membership for their employees.
-Making laws via rules, through agencies run by unelected bureaucrats protected by civil service and unaccountable to voters, is a formula for disaster to Michigan’s economic comeback.
+Making laws via rules, through agencies run by unelected bureaucrats protected by civil service and unaccountable to voters, is a formula for disaster, no matter which party is in power.

 Attempts to micromanage how an employer compensates, schedules, manages, and hires their employees has never been more prevalent at all levels of government.
 NFIB has successfully defeated efforts to micromanage employment hiring decisions, to interfere with the scheduling of employees, to mandate specific employee benefits, to require a union representative to meet with employees, and more.
 These kind of regulations and requirements are especially burdensome to small businesses that do not have the staff or money to dedicate to compliance and recordkeeping, let alone the payroll costs of the requirements.
 NFIB will continue to defend the rights of small business owners and their employees to have the flexibility determine what works best for them.

-Includes Line 5 Shut Down, Prohibitions on Natural Gas, Electric Vehicle Incentives
+Prevent Line 5 Shut Down, Prohibitions on Natural Gas, Electric Vehicle Incentives, etc.

-The Governor, along with environmental activists, continue to propose policies in the name of cutting carbon emissions, which will increase already sky-rocketing energy costs.
+Policies continue to be proposed in the name of cutting carbon emissions, which will increase already sky-rocketing energy costs.
 NFIB is opposed to unreasonable environmental policies that lead to increased costs and additional regulatory burdens.

 FINDING SKILLED WORKERS WITH COMMON SENSE PROPOSALS